awanmbandi/realworld-microservice-project/README.md

 - The above `Jenkins Userdata` includes a `SonarQube` container deployment task
   - As a result, we know containers are `Ephemeral` by natuure, so if you `Stop` your `Jenkins CI Server` at any point in time...
 You'll have to `Deploy the Container` again when you `Start` it back or bring the instance up again.
   - If you don't do this, you will not be able able to proceed with the project.
-  - I have also Included a `Docker Volume` setup task as well for SonarQube, where the Container Data will be persisted to avoid Data lost.
+  - I have also Included a `Docker Volume` setup task as well for `SonarQube`, where the Container Data will be persisted to avoid Data lost.

-12) Slack
+5) Slack
     - Go to the bellow Workspace and create a Private Slack Channel and name it "yourfirstname-jenkins-cicd-pipeline-alerts"
     - Link: https://join.slack.com/t/jjtechtowerba-zuj7343/shared_invite/zt-24mgawshy-EhixQsRyVuCo8UD~AbhQYQ
       - You can either join through the browser or your local Slack App